AgileVentures/av-static-website/source/blog_articles/2016-11-04-light-at-the-end-of-the-tunnel.html.markdown

 end
 ```

 I was not without concern for some of the other changes.
-App code in the ChargesContller had to be adjusted to accommodate testing with StripeRubyMock:
+App code in the ChargesController had to be adjusted to accommodate testing with StripeRubyMock:

 ```rb
 def stripe_token(params)